 The vast majority of back pain is functional- meaning the pain is because the back is not functioning correctly.
-Accordingly, it makes since that back pain treatment strategies should focus on discovering and addressing the movement-related back pain.
+Accordingly, it makes since that back pain treatment strategies should focus on discovering and addressing the movement-related back pain from it not functioning properly.
 Unfortunately, many people with back pain are over diagnosed with a structural problem (such as scoliosis, spine degeneration), are given pain medications that fail to address function, and are instructed to concede activity.
 It is certainly prudent to address symptoms and temporarily modify activity during an episode of back pain, but this is no replacement for treatment that rehabilitates low back function.

 Research into the Best Treatment for Low Back Pain